 Investor visa will require more capital/income (the minimal request is 500,000€ in real estate).

 While the non-lucrative visa does not require you to invest anything beforehand.
 The only requirement is to have income that equals 400% of the IPREM for the first applicant.
 For any additional applicant, you need to have 100% of the IPREM.
-The income can come from different resources: saving accounts, pensions, investment accounts, pensions.
-If you can show income higher than the level presented above, your application is more likely to be successful.
+The income can come from different resources: saving accounts, pensions, investment accounts, and pensions.
+If you can show an income higher than the level presented above, your application is more likely to be successful.

 Resolution speed and the years issued: